omahs/dojo/README.md

 # Dōjō

 Dojo is a full stack toolchain for developing onchain games in Cairo.
-Dojo leverages the afforadances provided by the Cairo language to offer an best-in-class developer experience for easily integration blockchain properties into their games.
+Dojo leverages the affordances provided by the Cairo language to offer a best-in-class developer experience for easily integration blockchain properties into their games.

 - Simple composition through the Entity Component System pattern
 - Concise implementations leveraging language plugins and macros